Masterzach32/ins-quiktest/README.md

 ground truth SPAN solution.
 The report considers position and orientation accuracy in the regime of dynamic navigation.

-## ping.sh

-A utility application which looks for nodes on the LAN, using the hostnames provided in global.conf.

 ## slave.sh

 (This isn't as bad as it sounds, trust me)